 Link key: A secret key that is shared between precisely two devices.

-Mobile device: A device whose logical location in the network may change during use.

 Nonce: A non-repeating value, such as an increasing counter, a sufficiently long random string, or a time stamp.

 On-Off Keying (OOK): A simple modulation technique that represents digital data as the presence (ON) or absence (OFF) of a signal.
 Note that ON and OFF are simply two logic levels or two distinct amplitude levels for the purposes of communication and does not necessarily require that the signal be turned OFF completely.